 - Occupational stress

-If your employer knew there was a risk of psychological stress and they did nothing to prevent or reduce the risk, then you may be able to claim compensation.
-Contact our specialist work injury solicitors today.
+If your employer knew there was a risk of a mental injury at work and they did nothing to prevent or reduce the risk, then you may be able to claim compensation.
+Contact a Stephensons psychological injury solicitor today.

 Psychological injuries at work compensation

 Psychological injury at work can be life-changing, it may result in prolonged time off work, feeling like you can no longer carry on in your job or career or not being able to work altogether.
 In serious cases, it may even lead to suicidal thoughts, self-harming or even result in you taking your own life.
 To deal with work-related stress, employees may have to undergo therapy.
-If it is possible to prove that your psychological injury is caused by work, then the compensation we ask for can help pay for:
+If it is possible to prove that your psychological injury is caused by work, then the compensation your psychological injury solicitor asks for can help pay for:

 - Private mental health treatment – avoiding NHS delays